Jmillan-Dev/drf-query-filter/README.md

 ### Fields

-the view needs to define the fields to be used in the query set. there is two ways of doing this.
+the view needs to define the fields to be used in the query set. there are two ways of doing this.
 by attribute:

 ```python
 query_param = [
     fields.Field('id') & fields.Field('username', 'username__icontains'),
     fields.ConcatField('full_name', ['first_name', V(' '), 'last_name'])
 ]
 ```

 or by a callable:

 ```python
 def get_query_param(self):
     return [